Signs a Dog Is Dying: What to Expect When Your Dog's Health Declines

 Looking at the dog's gums is an optimum reference when it comes to determining a dog's health status.
 In a healthy dog, you want to see nice bubblegum pink gums.
 These pink gums are proof of oxygen-rich blood circulating throughout the dog's body.
 The gums are alsl typically moist.

-In a dying dog or in a dog in critical conditions. the gums tend to turn gradually pale to perhaps bluish and then eventually white.
-The mouth also turns dry.
+In a dying dog or in a dog in critical conditions, the gums and tongue tend to turn gradually pale to perhaps bluish and then eventually white.
+The mouth also turns dry, but in dogs who cannot swallow, fluid may leak from the mouth.

-How to help: There is nothing you can do to reverse the color in gums as it's caused by reduced circulation, but you can help keep the lips and gums moist with lukewarm water using a cotton swab if the dog appears to appreciate this.
+How to help: There is nothing you can do to reverse the mouth dryness and the color in gums as it's caused by reduced circulation, but you can help keep the lips and gums moist with lukewarm water using a cotton swab if the dog appears to appreciate this.

 12. Cool Body